 Joshimath – Badrinath (90kms/02hrs Approx) – After breakfast, left for Shri Badrinath Ji Temple.
-En-routed visited Narsingh Temple, and Adi Shankracharya Math at Joshimath, and drive to Badrinath.
-On arrival performed Pooja, Darshan and spent time visiting around the temple and Mana Village.
+En-routed visited Narsingh Temple, and Adi Shankaracharya Math at Joshimath, and drive to Badrinath.
+On arrival performed Pooja, and Darshan and spent time visiting the temple and Mana Village.
 Dinner and overnight stayed at the hotel.

 Badrinath – Haridwar (317kms/11hrs Approx) – After breakfast, depart by surface to Haridwar via Rudraprayag, Devprayag, Srinagar and Rishikesh.
-En-routed visited the Confluence of Bhagirathi and Alaknanda River which is called Devprayag.
+En-routed visited the Confluence of the Bhagirathi and Alaknanda Rivers which is called Devprayag.
 Dropped at Haridwar.
 Stayed overnight.

-Bid Adieu and went back to Home by car
+Bid Adieu and went back Home by car

 There are so many hotels, homestays, hostels and BnB available in the entire route and also government GMVN guest houses are also available at the budgeted range.

 Haridwar is very famous among Hindus who come here to take a bath in the holy water of Ganga and watch evening aarti at Har Ki Pauri ghat.
-Apart from that, there are many temples like Mansa Devi Temple, Kalika Devi temple, Vishnu Ghat, Ram Ghat and places like Kankhal are worth to visit.
+Apart from that, there are many temples like Mansa Devi Temple, Kalika Devi temple, Vishnu Ghat, Ram Ghat and places like Kankhal that are worth visiting.

 One of the sacred places Kedarnath temple dedicated to Lord Shiva situated near the Mandakini river and at a height of 3583 meters from Rishikesh.
-The temple opens for 6 months for the public and can be accessible either by 22 km trek or by helicopter.
-The trek starts from Gaurikund and pony, manchan services are available during the trek.
+The temple is open for 6 months for the public and can be accessible either by 22 km trek or by helicopter.
+The trek starts from Gaurikund and pony, machan services are available during the trek.

-You can check puja procedure and online puja booking here
+You can check the puja procedure and online puja booking here

 * You may read the Complete trekking guide of Tungnath – Tungnath trek guide

 Badrinath temple is in the town, so you can access the temple direct by car.
 There are n numbers of hotels are there to accommodate the disciples there.
-Due to weather problem Badrinath also opens for 6 months in the year.
-Taptkund, mana Village, Vyas Cave, Ganesh cave, Swargorohini, Bheem pool are the major attractions here.
+Due to weather problems, Badrinath is also open for 6 months in the year.
+Taptkund, mana Village, Vyas Cave, Ganesh cave, Swargorohini, and Bheem pool are the major attractions here.

 (Based on my Personal Experience)